LovepreetSinghGhuman/MLopsAutoencoder/README.txt

   - See [ci-cd.yaml](.github/workflows/ci-cd.yaml) for workflow logic.
   - Model versioning is handled via Azure ML's model registry.
   - All secrets are managed via GitHub Actions secrets.
+  - **Latest:** Workflow steps are now more descriptive, with additional diagnostics and summaries.
 - **Screenshots to include in report:**
   - GitHub Actions workflow runs (showing retrain, build, deploy steps).
   - Any manual steps (if any) should be explained.